Swoop-Password-Free/passport-swoop/README.md

 If you are contributing to this node package you can test it by:

 (1) running `npm link` from the package's root directory
-(2) running `npm link swoop` from the directory of a test application
+(2) running `npm link passport-swoop` from the directory of a test application